 - s — a report is sent for every SPF check performed.

-Now that your SPF record, DKIM record, and DMARC policy are set correctly, all that’s left to do is to start sending your cold emails!
+Now that your SPF record, DKIM record, and DMARC policy are set correctly, and you’ve warmed up your email account, all that’s left to do is to start sending your cold emails!

 And remember, Snov.io Email Drip Campaigns tool is always ready to help you with your email outreach.